-Allen's Temporal Logic
+Temporal Logic

-The Temporal Logic of James Allen provides a simple and practical method for reasoning about the temporal relations between events.
+The system of Temporal Logic proposed by James Allen (Allen 83) provides a simple and practical method for reasoning about the temporal relations between events.
 The system provides an illustration of the role of relations in reasoning and in structured knowledge representation.

-Allen's Temporal Logic is designed to express knowledge about temporal relations in a manner that
+Temporal Logic is designed to express knowledge about temporal relations in a manner that

-- 1) Permits expression of relations that are relative and imprecise. - 2) Permits expression and reasoning about uncertainty about the temporal relations between events. - 3) Supports reasoning at variable scales of time. - 4) Supports persistence
+1) Permits expression of relations that are relative and imprecise.

+2) Permits expression and reasoning about uncertainty about the temporal relations between events.

+3) Supports reasoning at variable scales of time.

+4) Supports persistence